FemtoParty/pyGentleFemto/README.md

 # pyGentleFemto
-Module containing the class used to compute the correlation function  from same-event and mixed-event distributions.
+Compute the correlation function from same-event and mixed-event distributions.